 No part of a vehicle registration plate may be obscured by standard equipment, regular production options or equipment, in line with local regulations.
+The registration plate must be affixed to the rear of the motor vehicle so that no part of such registration plate is more than 1,300 mm from the ground.

-1.12 Package and Ergonomics-Specifications
+1.11 Package and Ergonomics-Specifications

-1.12.1 Recommended Body Dimensions
+1.11.1 Recommended Body Dimensions